 Winscombe community festival of Arts and Nature

-In 2025 we piloted our first intergenerational community festival of Arts, Culture and Sustainability in Winscombe, North Somerset.
+In 2025 we piloted our first intergenerational community festival of Arts, Culture and Sustainability in Winscombe, North Somerset, bringing together the community to celebrate, create and enjoy the sunshine.

-The festival brought exciting vibrant activities and performances to the community of Winscombe and surrounds, celebrating the locale, and forming and strengthening intergenerational relationships, through song, visual arts, theatre and food.
+This years festival boasts vibrant activities and performances for the community of Winscombe and surrounds.
+The festival is all about celebrating and deepening our connection to nature, forming and strengthening intergenerational relationships, and encouraging creativity through music, visual arts, theatre and food.

-If you are interested in volunteering to help deliver Winscombe Festival 2026, or would like to perform please email Tomasin on soapsouptheatrecompany@gmail.com
+If you are interested in volunteering to help deliver Winscombe Festival please email Tomasin on soapsouptheatrecompany@gmail.com

 Intergenerational work seeks to create a wider understanding of one another through connections, friendships, learning and research…